-A few sessions like this can help your dog to get pleasant associations with water and this is the key to getting your dog to swim.
+A few sessions like this can help your dog get pleasant associations with water, which is the key to getting your dog to swim.
 If you make it fun and if you are involved, your dog will want to do it!

 Slowly Raise The Water Amount Until You Can Hold Them While They Paddle

-Try about 3 sessions, raising the water each time a little, so that by the third session there is enough water to hold up your dog so that they can do a little paddling.
-Let your dog paddle for a bit and then take them out of the tub, rewarding them with a treat.
+Try about 3 sessions, raising the water each time a little so that there is enough water to hold up your dog so that they can do a little paddling by the third session.
+Let your dog paddle for a bit, and then take them out of the tub, rewarding them with a treat.

-Repeat these sessions until your dogs seems comfortable and until it seems like they are becoming a strong paddler.
+Repeat these sessions until your dog seems comfortable and until it seems like they are becoming a strong paddler.